MatinDehghanian/limiter/README.md

       },
       ```

-    And also See this issue : [Read More Here](https://github.com/MatinDehghanian/Limiter/issues/32)
+    And also See this issue : [Read More Here](https://github.com/MatinDehghanian/limiter/issues/32)

-If you still have a problem you can open an issue on the [issues page](https://github.com/MatinDehghanian/Limiter/issues)<br>
+If you still have a problem you can open an issue on the [issues page](https://github.com/MatinDehghanian/limiter/issues)<br>
-**And also you can still use the old version of this script** [here](https://github.com/MatinDehghanian/Limiter/tree/old_version)
+**And also you can still use the old version of this script** [here](https://github.com/MatinDehghanian/limiter/tree/old_version)

 ## Using Cron Jobs

-To ensure that _Limiter_ runs regularly or automatically after a reboot, you can set up a cron job.
+To ensure that _limiter_ runs regularly or automatically after a reboot, you can set up a cron job.
 _Note:_ cronjob is **not recommended** for normal work, but if you need just make sure you put Telegram `BOT_TOKEN` and `ADMINS` in the `config.json` file.
 And also you can still check logs with

 ```bash